All Episodes

 The guy ran an anti-global warming campaign.

-John Fund has a piece at National Review Online, Liberals in Retreat, Norway, Australia, and uh you could also include Colorado in this with the with the Second Amendment gun control recall out there.
+Norway, Australia, and you also include Colorado in this with the Second Amendment gun control recall out there.

-I mean, you you've got any number of people lining up trying to stop this Obamacare thing from being fully implemented.
+I mean, you've got any number of people lining up trying to stop this Obamacare thing from being fully implemented.

-Even now, some of the union people who helped the thing become law, who helped write it.
+Even now, some of the union people who helped the thing become law, who helped write it, what did they think was going to happen?

 They were just blindly, ideologically supporting the cause.